microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for JS Programmers.md

 }

 // This line is a shortcut to tell TypeScript there is a
-// constant called `backpack`, and to not worry about where it came from. declare const backpack: Backpack<string>;
+// constant called `backpack`, and do not worry about where it came from. declare const backpack: Backpack<string>;

 // object is a string, because we declared it above as the variable part of Backpack.